-The Lyon College academic calendar is divided into two 15-week semesters.
-The fall semester begins in late August and ends with the final examination period before the Christmas holidays.
-The spring semester begins in mid-January and concludes in early May.
-The College does not normally offer courses between semesters, except approved Nichols International Studies courses and directed/independent studies.
+For the 2020-2021 academic year, the Lyon College academic calendar has been adjusted to adapt to COVID-pandemic conditions.
+This year we offer two semesters and an additional four-week January term.
+The fall semester begins in late August and ends with the final examination period before Thanksgiving.
+The January term begins in early January and ends at the end of the month.
+The spring semester begins in early February and concludes in mid-May with Commencement.
+The College does not normally offer courses between terms, except approved Nichols International Studies courses and directed/independent studies.
 The College also offers summer school separate from the regular academic year.